raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 What's done is done.
 Even industry leaders have gotten caught up in the frenzy and claimed some pretty outlandish things, leading to a stream of embarrassing headlines.
 We need to restore trust.

 Building software that people can trust is hard.
 If you want to learn how, there's help.
 For instance, next month I'm honored to speak at [Craft Conf 2024](https://craft-conf.com/2024) in Budapest, with the talk "[Code Mending in the AI Age](https://craft-conf.com/2024/talk/code-mending-in-the-ai-age)".
 Just a glance through Craft's featured speaker list shows people who have put out treasure troves on improving software.
+Here's a quick [playlist](https://www.youtube.com/playlist?list=PLRe4i06eNAcB-eb1swDP61cRbkP_Qcawo) if you'd like to browse!

 *With patience the most tangled cord may be undone.*